FOR IMMEDIATE RELEASE

 Book to be distributed to all INTX attendees

 DENVER, May 1, 2015 – The Cable Center is proud to announce the publication of The Cable Industry: A Short History Through Three Generations, a book written by The Cable Center's president and CEO, Larry Satkowiak.
 The Cable Center is in a unique position to present this information, as it holds the finest collection of material related to cable's growth and development.
-Although The Center makes significant information available to the public through our website, we have received numerous requests for a short history.
+Although The Center makes significant information available to the public through The Cable Center website, we have received numerous requests for a short history.
 This book fills that need.

 Dividing the history into three generations is a distinct feature of The Cable Industry and one that highlights the industry's culture of innovation and entrepreneurship.
 The book shows how the cable industry faced challenges and overcame the difficult obstacles placed in its path.
 The industry has had its setbacks, but has persevered to become a shining example of the free enterprise system.